← Back to blog

 Artistic Expertise

-Creating realistic areolas requires advanced color theory, shading techniques, and an understanding of skin undertones.
+Creating realistic areolas requires advanced color theory, shading techniques

 Emotional Sensitivity